KLBJ-FM

 KLBJ-FM (93.7 MHz) is a commercial radio station in Austin, Texas.
-It broadcasts an Mainstream Rock radio format billed as "The Rock of Austin."
+It broadcasts a mainstream rock radio format billed as "The Rock of Austin."
 It is owned by Sinclair Telecable Inc. (unrelated to television broadcaster Sinclair Broadcast Group, which owns CBS network affiliate KEYE).
 KLBJ-FM is licensed under the name Waterloo Media.
 The station was once owned by the family of President Lyndon Baines Johnson, and still carries his initials as its call letters.

 KLBJ-FM has studios and offices along Interstate 35 in North Austin.
 The transmitter and broadcast tower are atop Austin's Mount Larson.
 KLBJ-FM broadcasts in the HD Radio format.
-Its HD-2 digital subchannel airs heavy metal music as "No Control Radio."
+Its HD-2 digital subchannel airs Sports as "ESPN 102.7".
+Its HD-3 digital subchannel airs heavy metal music as "No Control Radio."

 History

 The Johnson family

-The station first signed on the air on in 1960.
-Its call sign was KTBC-FM, sister station to KTBC 590 AM (now KLBJ).
+The station first signed on the air on January 1, 1961.
+Its call sign was KTBC-FM, sister station to KTBC (now KLBJ).
 The radio stations were part of the Johnson family's broadcasting holdings.
 In 1943, the future First Lady, known as Claudia T. "Lady Bird" Johnson, invested an inheritance of $17,000 to purchase KTBC (AM).
 She improved the station by hiring new on-air talent, found commercial sponsors, kept all the financial accounts, and maintained the facility.
 Using her formal name, Mrs. Johnson served as manager and then as the first chairwoman of what later came to be known as KLBJ, for some four decades.
 (In later years, the president and Lady Bird's children ran the radio stations, while she remained chairman.)
 Because the stations were owned by Claudia Johnson, Lyndon Johnson did not have to consider divesting the media company, even when he was Senator, Vice President or President.

 The Johnson family put Austin's first TV station on the air in 1952, KTBC-TV.
 The co-owned FM station signed on the air in 1960.
 In 1972, KTBC-FM switched to a freeform rock format, with a progressive rock sound that was emerging on the FM dial in many cities in America.
 Until then, the only rock commonly heard on the radio were a few songs that crossed over onto the Top 40 charts.